How to Request Cells in Google Sheets

 You can choose which services to connect — in this case, we want Webhooks and Google Sheets — using the search or find and add them directly in the constructor.
 Click the Continue button in the upper right corner.

-How to Create a Webhook
+How to create a webhook

 You need to create a webhook that sends data from your chatbot flow.
-Select the "Custom webhook" block from the drop-down list.
+Select the Custom webhook element from the drop-down list.

 Click the Add button to create a new webhook.